championswimmer/kernel-tools/README.md

 	sudo apt-get install fastjar

+For cygwin users, you have to install the sun java jre BEFORE installing cygwin

 ####ImageMagick (only for bootsplash image editing)
+This is required for linux users.
+For cygwin, precompiled binary is already present.
 	sudo apt-get install imagemagick

 ####GNU C Compiler ( not required for Linux x86_64)